Function to build boost while vehicle is at the start line.

 launch boost duty

-Specifies the boost controller (if used) boost duty during launch control.
+Specifies the boost controller boost duty during launch control (if boost solenoid is used, and used in open loop mode.).